-The Petitioner is proposing to rezone the subject site to RA-2 (Residential Apartment).
+The Petitioner is proposing the subject site be remapped to the RA-2 (Residential Apartment) zone.
 The Residential Apartment (RA) zones permit urban residential development and compatible institutional and semi-public buildings.
 (11DCMR Subtitle F § 100.1).

 Existing and Proposed Zoning.